rattboi/build-watcher/README.md

 Build-watcher
 ==============

-First little golang program.
+First golang project

 1. Watch for new files in a log directory
-2. Tail the files
+2. Tail each new file via a goroutine
-3. Write them out a TCP port
+3. Write out log events as Incoming Webhook requests to Slack

-This is a possible component to get some build/deploy logs to be forwarded to IRC channels
+This is a component of a system to forward build/deploy logs summaries to Slack